-Glacier Guides and Montana Raft has hosted “Rafting For Refuse,” an annual river clean up, since 1997.
-Every year on a Saturday in late June, we clean up trash at the public river access points and along the river corridor on the Middle Fork of the Flathead River.
+Since 1997, Glacier Guides and Montana Raft has hosted “Rafting For Refuse,” an annual river clean up.
+Every year on a Saturday in June, we clean up trash at the public river access points and along the river corridor on the Wild and Scenic Middle Fork of the Flathead River.
+Did you know the Three Forks of the Flathead River were part of the inspiration for the Act?

-Please call our office for the exact date and details.
-Encourage your friends and family to come along and make this annual event another great success!
+Encourage your friends and family to come along and make Rafting for Refuse another great success!

-Volunteers meet at 9:00 am at the Glacier Guides and Montana Raft office located on US Hwy.
+Volunteers meet at 8:30 am at the Glacier Guides and Montana Raft office located at 11970 US Hwy.
 2, 1.5 miles west of West Glacier.

 Head to the lifejacket room to get fitted in lifejackets.
 Wetsuits and booties are available, too, if weather conditions warrant.

-You will then be divided into smaller groups and shuttled to various river access points.
+We will divide into smaller groups and shuttle to various river access points.

-We pick up the river put-ins, then float the river, stopping to pick up refuse along the way, and then scour the take-out for more trash.
+We pick up the river put-ins and then float the river, stopping to pick up refuse along the way.
+At the take-out, we scour the area for more trash!

 It’s a short shuttle back to the Glacier Guides and Montana Raft office for volleyball and a complimentary barbecue.